Prakharpan-dey/tapyn/README.md

    - After scanning a QR code, the profile is saved in the app.
    - Users can view the saved profile and tap the link icons to instantly access the associated platforms.

-## Screenshots
-[Add screenshots of the app in this section, showcasing the profile card, QR code generation, and saving features.]

 ## Getting Started

 ### Prerequisites